Optimising Your Environment for Successful Video Calls

 How to Handle Technical Difficulties During Video Calls?

 Technical issues can arise unexpectedly during video calls, and being prepared to address them is critical.
 Common challenges include audio or video disruptions, connection drops, and software glitches.
 Familiarise yourself with basic troubleshooting steps, such as verifying your internet connection or rebooting your device.
-Having a backup plan, such as a phone number for participants to call if video fails, can also save time and prevent frustration.
+Having a backup plan, such as a phone number for participants to call if the video fails, can also save time and prevent frustration.

 When confronted with technical difficulties, remaining calm is paramount.
 If something goes awry, clearly communicate the issue to participants.
 For example, if your video freezes, inform them that you are working to rectify the situation.
 This transparency fosters trust and understanding, as participants appreciate your effort to resolve the problem.